 Federal Exclusion Search

-KarmaCheck offers an AI-driven approach to fast background checks that gives employers the information they need on candidates in near real time.
-Our technology also provides actionable notifications, allowing you to make hiring decisions more quickly and accurately.
-In addition, workers with remote jobs can access our platform A federal exclusion search enables employers to view a federal list of healthcare employees who are excluded from receiving federal monies.
-This search identifies applicants who may be actively employed in healthcare who carry a criminal history, who would prevent your healthcare organization from involvement in federally funded policies
+A federal exclusion search enables employers to view a federal list of healthcare employees who are excluded from receiving federal monies.
+This search identifies applicants who may be actively employed in healthcare who carry a criminal history, who would prevent your healthcare organization from involvement in federally funded policies.

 “An ounce of prevention is worth a pound of cure.”
 When it comes to healthcare background checks, what might seem tedious and laborious is a small price to pay for the ability to prevent serious issues down the road.
-Reach out today to one of our healthcare industry background check experts, to learn more on how we can help your organization to optimize the background check process
+Reach out today to learn more about how we can help your organization to optimize the background check process.